Devi701/BurnoutAI/README.md

+## ⚠️ Disclaimer

+This tool is for informational and educational purposes only.
+It is **not** medical advice and should not be used to diagnose or treat any condition.
 # Burnout Risk Predictor

 A simple, interactive Streamlit app that predicts the likelihood of **employee burnout** based on work-related factors such as workload, stress levels, work–life balance, and job satisfaction.